Court Cases and Mandated 12-Step Attendance

 Court cases shown below are pertinent to mandated attendance at support group meetings and an overview of the reach and implications of those decisions for both the layperson and the legal professional.

 “In the United States, the practice of requiring those involved in the criminal justice system to attend 12 step meetings without the choice of a non-faith-based option stands at best on shaky constitutional ground and at worst can subject court and prison personnel to liability for money damages.“

-— Claire J. Saenz, Esq., SMART Recovery Board of Directors
+— Claire J. Saenz, Esq., former SMART Recovery Board Member

 First Amendment Cases